-TCR promoter WSC officially launched its new ETCR series at Circuit de Barcelona-Catalunya on Sunday while confirming a 2020 debut for the global electric touring car series.
+TCR promoter WSC officially launched its new ETCR platform at Circuit de Barcelona-Catalunya on Sunday while confirming a 2020 debut for the global electric touring car series.

-The ETCR platform was initially announced in March along with SEAT’s Cupra e-Racer, currently the only car built to the regulations.
+The ETCR concept was initially announced in March along with SEAT’s Cupra e-Racer, currently the only car built to the regulations.

 The format is expected to begin with an international championship, similar to current TCR headline series FIA WTCR, in 2020.